jeromerg/NCase/README.md

 Enjoy!
 (But warning!
 It is a pre-alpha development)

-### Generating cases from a cardinal product
+### Generating all combinations of cases

-When you need to generate cases, you quite often need first to generate all combinations between two sets... it is the so called cardinal product.
+When you need to generate cases, you quite often need first to generate all combinations between two sets, the so called cartesian product of both sets.

-The most simple way to generate a cardinal product is by using the `IProd` case-set:
+The most simple way to generate a cartesian product is by using the `IProd` case-set:

 ```C#
 var allCombinations = builder.CreateSet<IProd>("allCombinations");